What is Temporary Traffic Control (TTC)?

-What is a Temporary Traffic Control Permit and when you should obtain one?
+What is a Temporary Traffic Control (TTC) Permit and when you should obtain one?

-A Temporary Traffic Control Permit must be obtained from the City of Lee's Summit Public Works Department any time the authorized Right-of-Way user performs work or actions that narrows, closes, or otherwise impacts the normal flow of vehicular traffic or pedestrian traffic on any public street or sidewalk.
+A Temporary Traffic Control Permit (TTC Permit) must be obtained from the City of Lee's Summit Public Works Department any time the authorized Right-of-Way user performs work or actions that narrows, closes, or otherwise impacts the normal flow of vehicular traffic or pedestrian traffic on any public street or sidewalk.
 This permit will consist of Permit Application Conditions, Permit Holder Requirements, and other relevant information.
 Requests for a permit should be made at least 48 hours prior to work or 10 business days prior to work that requires a detour.
+Applicable fee(s) must be paid before a permit will be issued.

-Activity where a Temporary Traffic Control Permit is not required:
+Activity where a Temporary Traffic Control (TTC) Permit is not required:

 - Private property and Private Streets.
-Street within a development project that have not been accepted by the City are considered private property.
+Streets within a development project that have not been accepted by the City are considered private property.

 - State (MoDOT) Right-of-Way.
 Applicable traffic control permits required by the state should be obtained from MoDOT.